Military Divorce Lawyers in Northern Virginia

 When our attorneys handle divorces involving military members, whether our client is a military member or a nonmilitary spouse, we are sensitive to other unique issues faced by service members and their families.

 We work to develop creative and acceptable child custody and visitation plans for parents who travel or are frequently reassigned, to provide support for the relationship between the parent and the child.
+The attorneys at Hale Ball can also assist with other needed changes that come with divorce, including federal pensions, asset division, and name change.

 In divorce cases where one spouse claims fault — for example, adultery or substance abuse — we act as careful and protective advocates and negotiators.
 A claim of fault or adultery in a divorce can adversely affect a military member’s career.
 In such cases, where we represent the military member, we work to negotiate an acceptable — and private — resolution so that the military member may retain his or her good standing.
 However, in the event negotiation fails, our attorneys will use their experience in the courtroom to fight for our clients.